Lescolin/Website_for_ITSligo/README.md

-Hello, here is the website assignement asked by ITSligo.
+Hello, here is the website assessment asked by ITSligo.